The LAMP clinic and what we do

 LAMP students not only have access to the clinic directors and their fellow students for guidance, but can also contact Mitchell Hamline’s reference librarians who are always happy to help students find a form or learn more about Minnesota federal law.

-The LAMP clinic maintains a variety of resources and forms for students on its Blackboard site which is available to all enrolled students.
+The LAMP clinic maintains a variety of resources and forms for students on its Canvas site which is available to all enrolled students.

 Other Course Information